 If you were in the 50/50 section, this does not affect the value of the pension.

-Pensions for civil partners or survivors of same-sex marriages are only based on your membership after 5 April 1988.
 Pensions for eligible cohabiting partners are also only based on your membership after 5 April 1988, unless you elected before 1 April 2015 to pay extra contributions for membership before 6 April 1988 to also count.

-Also, the amount may be less where you entered into the civil partnership or marriage after leaving.
+The amount may be less where you entered into the civil partnership or marriage after leaving.

-Due to recent court cases, the Government is reviewing pensions for male survivors of opposite-sex marriages and survivors of same-sex marriages or civil partnerships.

 Help with pension problems

 Who can help me if I have a query or complaint?